SoyGema/pulling_ace/README.md

 > [!NOTE]
 > Repository under active construction

 PullingAce is a Python library designed to benchmark adversarial attacks on Hugging Face models.
-Built on top of TextAttack and Garak, PullingAce incorporates a set of recipes to assess the robustness of various natural language processing models in classification and generation taks.
+Built on top of TextAttack and Garak, PullingAce incorporates a set of recipes and attacks to assess the robustness of various natural language processing models in classification and generation taks.
 This tool provides a comprehensive evaluation of model vulnerabilities and helps researchers and practitioners in the field of machine learning understand the strengths and weaknesses of different models.

 ## Features for Classification